-Kinetics Mutual Funds, Inc. (“KMF” or the “Funds”) are managed by Kinetics Asset Management LLC (“Kinetics”), a registered investment advisor and subsidiary of Horizon Kinetics LLC (“Horizon Kinetics”).
+Kinetics Mutual Funds, Inc. (“KMF” or the “Funds”) are managed by Horizon Kinetics Asset Management LLC (“HKAM”), a registered investment advisor and subsidiary of Horizon Kinetics LLC (“Horizon Kinetics”).
 Unlike other investment companies that directly acquire and manage their own portfolios of securities, the Funds pursue their investment objective by investing all of their investable assets in a corresponding portfolio series of Kinetics Portfolio Trust (“KPT”), through what is commonly referred to as a master/feeder structure.
 An investor in one of the funds will generally experience the same investment results and fees through the master/feeder structure as they would if the portfolios directly acquired and managed their own portfolios of securities.

 You should consider the investment objectives, risks, charges, and expenses of the Funds carefully before investing.
 For a free copy of each Fund’s prospectus, which contains this and other information, click here, or call us at 1-800-930-3828.
 You should read the prospectus and statement of additional information carefully before you invest.